 Ignoring or acting contrary to your values, can cause feelings of unhappiness or unfulfillment.

 Values are not goals that you eventually accomplish, like getting a job or getting married.
-They are guideposts for your life. the following is a list of values:
+They are guideposts for your life.

 One of the main reasons why some people struggle with people-pleasing is that they don’t have clear values.